SoumyDubey/House-price-with-Advance-Regression/README.md

 1. Dropping all the freatures with weak correlation with SalePrice
 2. Convert Categorical Features to Numrical Features
 3. Correlation with all features with SalePrice including converted Categorical Features
+4. Check Multicollinerity
+5. Creating datasets for modeling with One Hot Encoding and StandardScaler

+## Modeling